eugenekolo/github-scripts/README.md

 ## Others

+- [Code-Execution](https://github.com/MoooKitty/Code-Execution) - Executables that will execute other stuff
 - [awesome-mobile-CTF](https://github.com/xtiankisutsa/awesome-mobile-CTF) - This is a curated list of mobile based CTFs, write-ups and vulnerable apps.
 Most of them are android based due to the popularity of the platform.
 - [android-crackme](https://github.com/eshard-old/android-crackme) - You have 8 flags to retrieve.
 Crack it already!
 - [iOS](https://github.com/ansjdnakjdnajkd/iOS) - Most usable tools for iOS penetration testing